andreafioraldi/frida-fuzzer/README.md

 `fuzz.fuzzer_test_one_input` is mandatory.
 If you don't specify `fuzz.target_module`, all the code executed will be instrumented.

-You can also set `fuzz.init_function` to a callback that will be called at the beginning of the fuzzing loop.

 `fuzzer.py` accepts the following arguments:

 <table>